ElReyUno/bodies-by-beach-bodies/README.md

     ```bash
     npm run dev
-    #or
+    # or
     yarn dev
-    #or
+    # or
     pnpm dev
+    # or
+    bun dev
     ```

+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+   You can start editing the page by modifying `app/page.js`.
+The page auto-updates as you edit the file.

+   This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+   ## Learn More

+   To learn more about Next.js, take a look at the following resources:

+   - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+   - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+   You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+   ## Deploy on Vercel

+   The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+   Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ---

-By following this guide, we will ensure a quality end result that is performant, accessible, and ready for future growth.
+Following this guide ensures a quality end result that is performant, accessible, and ready for future growth.
+User testing and continuous refinement are key to creating a great user experience.